jonashackt/firefly-iii-ops/README.md

 I experienced random times, where the tailscale magic DNS aren't working as they should - this is [a documented issue with DNS and Tailscale on Linux systems](https://tailscale.com/kb/1188/linux-dns).

+> There's a full summary article about this here https://tailscale.com/blog/sisyphean-dns-client-linux

 The solution is to use systemd-resolved & NetworkManager and a specific symlink, which tells NetworkManager to use systemd-resolved instead of overriding `/etc/resolv.conf`.

 The problem with Manjaro here: As per default, `systemd-resolved` is unused on Manjaro (it's service is still installed, but disabled) -[ but instead, `openresolv` is used](https://forum.manjaro.org/t/secure-conections-and-systemd-resolved/157998/4).